StefanSchrass/validating-builder/README.md

-The Designated.Builder just needs to implement the ```ValidatingBuilder<T>``` interface and by that implement the rules for validity and the Class of the designated object.
+The Designated.Builder just needs to implement the ```ValidatingBuilder<T>``` interface and by that implement the rules for validity.

 ```
 public class Designated {